CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Experiments

-In Fig. \ref{Fig:performance_comparison_fmnist}, we evaluate different settings knowledge transfer schemes of \CDKT to compare with {No transfer} and FedAvg in both of the scenarios on Fashion-MNIST dataset.
-In scenario (1), as shown in Fig. \ref{fmnist_fixed_user}, experimental results demonstrate that our proposed schemes outperform the baselines in terms of speedups \textbf{C-Gen} and \textbf{Global} performance.
-The \textbf{Rep+KL-N} setting achieves the highest \textbf{C-Gen} performance with $75.37\%$ but slightly lower \textbf{C-Spec} than that of FedAvg.
-In scenario (2), Fig. \ref{fmnist_subset_user} shows that the \CDKT algorithms with three settings significantly improve \textbf{C-Spec}, \textbf{Global} and more stable than FedAvg algorithm.
+In Fig.~\ref{fashionmnist_fixed} and Fig.~\ref{fashionmnist_subset}, we evaluate different settings knowledge transfer schemes of \CDKT to compare with other baselines in both of the scenarios on Fashion-MNIST dataset.
+In scenario (1), as shown in Fig.~\ref{fashionmnist_fixed}, experimental results demonstrate that our proposed schemes outperform other baselines in terms of speedups \textbf{C-Gen} and \textbf{Global} performance.
+The \textbf{Rep+KL-N} setting achieves the highest \textbf{C-Gen} performance with $75.37\%$ but slightly lower \textbf{C-Spec} than that of MOON.
+In scenario (2), Fig.~\ref{fashionmnist_subset} shows that the \CDKT algorithms with three settings significantly improve \textbf{C-Spec}, \textbf{Global} and more stable than other approaches.
+We also provide the figures for CIFAR-10 and CIFAR-100 in the Appendix.

-In the supplemental material, we evaluate the effects of the trade-off parameters used to control the compensation between learning loss and the CDKT regularizer.
+We next evaluate the effects of the trade-off parameters $\alpha$ and $\beta$ using to control the compensation between learning loss and the CDKT regularizer as shown in Fig. \ref{Fig:parameter_effect_fmnist2} and Fig.~\ref{Fig:parameter_effect_fmnist1} in both scenarios, respectively.
 As a result, when increasing $\alpha$, we can boost \textbf{C-Gen} performance; however, that slightly degrades the \textbf{C-Spec} performance.
 Such learning behavior shows the interesting compensation effect between \textbf{C-Gen} and \textbf{C-Spec} performances, such as till some threshold the specialized capability may decrease as increasing the generalized capability of client models.
 On the other hand, $\beta$ does not show significant effects on the performance, however, when $\beta$ is too small, it makes the global performance is fluctuated due to less contribution from CDKT regularizers and transferred knowledge.
 Finally, we evaluate the effectiveness of the \CDKT algorithm using heterogeneous local models, i.e., using one CNN layer less than global model.
 The \CDKT algorithm with smaller client models achieves comparable performance in Fashion-MNIST dataset but slight degradation in the other datasets.